lindakatcodes/adventOfCode-JavaScript/README.md

 -- 2018 --

+* Note: Due to other commitments, I wasn't able to finish this year.
+I intend to still go through the problems at some point, but for now, I don't have much to show for this year. *

 Back again!
 Still using JavaScript, mostly because I like it and I'm still focusing my skills on this language.
 Same goal as previous years - I want to see if I can improve the number of days I can solve on my own!

 Days I managed to solve on my own: 1 /